 R.W.
 Wilcox was a native Hawaiian member of the Royal family who led uprisings against both the government of the Kingdom of Hawaii under King Kalakaua and Queen Liliuokalani, as well as the Republic of Hawaii under Sanford Dole - what are now known as the Wilcox Rebellions.

-Believe it or not, the man who would switch sides at the drop of a hat, a man to me who appears to be Hawaii's supreme opportunist would later be elected the first delegate to the United States Congress for the Territory of Hawaii.
+As for Wilcox, believe it or not, the man who would switch sides at the drop of a hat, a man who appears to be Hawaii's supreme political opportunist would later be elected the first delegate to the United States Congress for the Territory of Hawaii.

-This time it seems that karma has come around full swing.
-For the Queen who once tried to overthrow her brother, her fate would be just that.
+Since karma has a habit of coming around full swing, for the Queen who once tried to overthrow her brother, her fate would be just that.

 On August 30, 1892, that was the day that the first introduction of the "Lottery Bill" that was supported by C.B.
 Wilson, the appointed Kingdom marshal, and the bill was tabled due to strong opposition by the legislature.